sifra denissayunáyin dišúa‘ nebiya

 5Yeshua`’s failing strength had caused him to revert to the guttural accent of his youth, and the soldier nearest to him could not understand him.
 6So he went to ask another soldier.
 “Is he calling out to their prophet Elijah?”

 7“No,” the other soldier replied.
 “Elo-i means ‘my God’.
 He’s saying, ‘My God, my God, why have you abandoned me?’
-His God has certainly abandoned him!”
+Hah! – his God most certainly has abandoned him!”

 8The soldier understood Aramaic, but he had not understood what Yeshua` was trying to say.
 Yeshua` was not admitting that God had abandoned him; 9rather he was answering the soldier’s question with a psalm of faith in God; a psalm that tells of a man despised, but who still remains faithful to God, and while in the depths of his anguish, can still trust in God.